 Three emotional benefits of working with a trusted financial adviser

-Evidence promotes feelings of reassurance, helps to control emotions, and stops us making rash decisions about money.
-That’s why we share lots of it!
-But it isn’t always about the facts, sometimes it’s about feelings – so this week we’re looking at the emotional benefits of working with a trusted financial adviser…
+When it comes to finances, evidence promotes feelings of reassurance, helps to control emotions, and stops us making rash decisions about money.
+That’s why we share lots of it with our clients!
+But it isn’t just about the facts, sometimes it’s about feelings – so this week we’re looking at the emotional benefits of working with a trusted financial adviser…

-We’ll focus on building a bespoke relationship with you so that your money isn’t only working for you now, but also in the future.
+We focus on building a bespoke relationship with clients so that your money isn’t only working for you now, but also in the future.
 Taking this holistic approach connects your money and your mind so that your adviser can create a joined-up plan that encompasses everything.

 Natural instincts – It’s natural to think only you can truly act in your best interests, what’s that old saying ‘if you want something doing right, do it yourself!’
 Well we’re here to tell you this doesn’t apply to your investment portfolio.